 Restoran Berjaya in Telawi

-While the wantan mee was good, the deep fried wantan in the soup turned out too soggy for our liking. – Pic courtesy of Hungry Go Where, September 22, 2014.Delicious halal Chinese food finds a comfortable home in Restoran Berjaya with excellent pork-free renditions of well-loved Chinese fare like wantan mee (RM6.50) and curry mee (RM6.50).
+Delicious halal Chinese food finds a comfortable home in Restoran Berjaya with excellent pork-free renditions of well-loved Chinese fare like wan tan mee (RM6.50) and curry mee (RM6.50).
 The latter had a spicy broth that was rich and thick, the mee hoon soaking up all the creamy soup.

 Pulp by Papa Palheta on Jalan Riong

-Be it the aroma or taste, we just can’t explain our long-standing affair with coffee. – Pic courtesy of Hungry Go Where, September 22, 2014.Pulp takes their coffee very seriously.
+Pulp takes its coffee very seriously.
 Boasting a selection of beans sourced from prime locations all over the world, the coffee here can be brewed in any way imaginable.

 Their long black is thick, smooth, and strong; the perfect wake-up call (it was more of a kick though).
 If hot coffee doesn’t do it for you, there’s the cold brew, pleasant with fruity notes.

-There’s also a selection of sweet cakes and savoury pies to go with their excellent coffee.
+There’s also a selection of sweet cakes and savory pies to go with their excellent coffee.
 We liked their Brit Bonkers, a hearty beefy filling encased in a thin doughy crust, a filling morning snack to last till lunchtime.

 Grand Imperial in Bangsar Shopping Centre

-The silky-smooth century egg and pork congee (right) and XO fried carrot cake (left), are just some of the premium dim sum dishes available at Grand Imperial. – Pic courtesy of Hungry Go Where, September 22, 2014.Dim sum is one of the many things that make a great start to the day, although at Grand Imperial, it’s a late one as they open at 11.30am (on Sundays, it’s 10am).
-But we’re not complaining, we’d have dim sum for every meal if we could.
+Dim sum is one of the many things that make a great start to the day, although, at Grand Imperial, it’s a late one as they open at 11.30 am (on Sundays, it’s 10 am).
+But we’re not complaining, we’d have a dim sum for every meal if we could.

 Aside from the usual steamed siu mai and fish balls, Grand Imperial offers interesting creations like the lotus root with fish paste.
 The crunchy lotus root was contrasted by the smooth and bouncy fish paste, a delicious combo.